aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

     dotnet run

     // Follow the menu prompts to interact with the document bucket
+    // Now you will need to provide an Encryption Context when storing and retrieving items

     // You can close the program at any time with Ctrl+c

     // Alternatively, you can edit the Main method in App.cs
     // to interact with the Api class directly.

-    // See if you can modify the code to make the encryption context validation fail!
     ```

 ## Explore Further